patchamama/The-last-book-page/README-backend.md

 import os
 ```

-- Add statement to import env.py if it exists - _below import os_
+- Add a statement to import env.py if it exists - _below import os_

 ```
 if os.path.exists('env.py'):
     import env
 ```

-- Set CLOUDINARY_STORAGE variable equals to the CLOUDINARY_URL variable and place directly below imports
+- Set CLOUDINARY_STORAGE variable equal to the CLOUDINARY_URL variable and place it directly below imports

 ```
 CLOUDINARY_STORAGE = {